bcrestel/bcrestel.github.io/_posts/2018-11-13-deeplearnDIY.md

 backpropagation, see this <a href="/2018/11/13/backprop">post</a>.
-The main results are that, after a forward propagation (see previous section), the gradient of the loss function with respect to all parameters can be recursively calculated starting from the output layer $L$ by using the formulas
+The main results are that, after a forward propagation (see previous section), the gradient of the loss function with respect to all parameters can be calculated sequentially starting from the output layer $L$, and moving backward to the first layer, by using the formulas

 $$ \begin{align*}
 \frac{\partial L}{\partial {\bf b}^L} & = \frac1N \sum_{i=1}^N